What happens during an eye exam?

 Eye See…Eye Learn® (ESEL)

-- Helps detect, diagnose and treat children with vision problems when they begin junior kindergarten (JK)
+- Helps detect, diagnose and treat children with vision problems when they begin junior or senior kindergarten

-- Junior kindergarten students receive an eye exam with a participating optometrist (insured by OHIP), and if prescribed, one complementary pair of glasses.
+- Junior or senior kindergarten students receive an eye exam with a participating optometrist (insured by OHIP), and if prescribed, one complementary pair of glasses.

 - For more information, visit eyeseeeyelearn.ca (external link)